akargl/TweeterApp/README.md

 flask initdb
 ```

-Fill the database with some users, posts and messages:
+Fill the database with some users, posts, and messages:

 ```sh
 flask seeddb